gabrielsantosr/AzureCredentialLess/README.md

 You could still use certificates or secrets, if you are used to it.
 The multi-tenancy is already solving the problem of having to handle customers' secrets, because the credentials are managed from your App registration, from your tenant, and there is only one credential needed.
-Adding the federated credential eliminates the need of credentials altogether.
+Adding the federated credential eliminates credential management altogether.

 ## References